EndlessCodeGroup/ECInventory/website/docs/intro.md

 # Introduction

 **ECInventory** is a powerful tool for changing your inventory to your liking.
-With it, you can make your server even more atmospheric adding a lot of new highly customizable inventories.
+With it, you can make your server even more atmospheric by adding a lot of new highly customizable inventories.
 Thanks to the [Mimic] API, ECInventory can use the capabilities of other plugins (MMOItems, MMOCore, QuantumRPG, SkillAPI, PROSkillAPI, Heroes, etc.).

-:::caution
+:::CAUTION

 **ECInventory** is under development and it **IS NOT PRODUCTION READY**.
 It can't be used as a drop-in replacement of RPGInventory.

-If you want to test preview version, follow ["Getting Started"](usage/getting-started.md) guide.
+If you want to test preview version, follow the ["Getting Started"](usage/getting-started.md) guide.

 :::